KalBlessed/Hello-World/README.md

 # Hello-World
-This is the first time using GitHub
+This is My first time using GitHub